misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ```

 The trickiest bit I encountered coding this was getting the current launch template AMI.
-The `dictionary` response with the template information is convoluted, so it took some time to suss out the location of the `ImageId`.
+The `dictionary` response with the template information is convoluted, so it took some time to suss out the location of `ImageId`.

 ## Scheduling